Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Results

 \subsubsection{Personality Alignment Effects}

 Personality fit emerged as a critical factor even in qualitative accounts.
-Apparent mismatches produced the most negative reactions: for instance, one high-extraverted user criticized the low-extraversion agent as ``very robotic'' and out of step with their enthusiastic tone (P51), echoing the correlation patterns observed for RQ3.
+Apparent mismatches produced the most negative reactions: for instance, one high-extra\-verted user criticized the low-extraversion agent as ``very robotic'' and out of step with their enthusiastic tone (P51), echoing the correlation patterns observed for RQ3.

 Conversely, strong alignment elevated the interaction.
 The participant who said the agent's personality ``meshed with mine'' (P24) was in the medium condition and had a personality alignment score of $0.648$, indicating a close match to their trait profile.
 These comments indicate that effective interaction depends not only on agent design in isolation but also on the specific user–agent fit.